Countries with No Property Taxes Where You REALLY Own Your Home

 Not only is foreign real estate owned in your own name – a non-reportable asset for US persons – but it also offers many other benefits, as long as you can keep ownership costs low.

-Countries with no Property Tax
+Countries with No Property Tax

-Yes, there are countries out there with no property taxes.
 If you were to tell that to a US politician, they’d likely speculate that if such a thing happened there, the schools would all shut down and people wouldn’t be able to get an education.

 To them, a charge of US$28,000 per year in Washington DC, or US$21,000 a year in New York, isn’t enough to offer education.
 This is the crux of owning real estate in a country that charges you for the pleasure – they can never take enough money from you.